|TOP 100 Things to do in Sydney, Australia|

 The Australian Maritime Museums School Holidays Program

-We listed the Australian Maritime Museum's 'Rescue' some time ago, but the fun doesn't stop there, with the Australian Maritime School Holidays Program featuring more cool stuff like South Pole Critters, Claymation, Art-Making, Science Experiments, Dress-Ups, Games and a Night in the Navy.
+The fun doesn't stop with the Australian Maritime School Holidays Program which has a history of 'cool stuff' like the South Pole Critters, Claymation, Art-Making, Science Experiments, Dress-Ups, Games and a Night in the Navy.

 There's loads more to do, 100s of things in fact